Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Introduction

-Although prior work has demonstrated CMOS-compatible VO$_2$ fabrication on SiO$_2$ substrates~\cite{vitale2015fabrication, corti2020scaled, maher2024highly, varini2025pulsed} and enhanced functionality in scaled hybrid VO$_2$ - field-effect transistor (FET) architectures~\cite{shukla2015steep, shukla2014pairwise, qaderi2023millimeter}, functional 3D monolithic integration with FETs and scaling toward miniaturized one transistor-one memristor (1T-1MR) networks remain unexplored.
-In this work, we experimentally demonstrate the first 3D heterogeneous integration of VO$_2$ two-terminal devices with p-type silicon-on-insulator junctionless (SOI JL) FETs using a CMOS-compatible pulsed-laser deposition (PLD) process, providing a technological pathway toward very-large-scale analog ONNs and back-end-of-line (BEOL) integrated spiking sensor arrays.
+Although prior work has demonstrated CMOS-compatible VO$_2$ fabrication on SiO$_2$ substrates~\cite{vitale2015fabrication, corti2020scaled, maher2024highly, varini2025pulsed} and enhanced functionality in scaled hybrid VO$_2$-field-effect transistor (FET) architectures~\cite{shukla2015steep, shukla2014pairwise, qaderi2023millimeter, liu2024vo2}, functional 3D monolithic integration with FETs and scaling toward miniaturized one transistor-one memristor (1T-1MR) networks remain unexplored.
+In this work, we experimentally demonstrate the first 3D monolithic integration of VO$_2$ two-terminal devices with p-type silicon-on-insulator junctionless (SOI JL) FETs using a CMOS-compatible pulsed-laser deposition (PLD) process.
+By leveraging depletion-mode FETs for current-biased analog operation~\cite{doria2011junctionless}, this platform provides a scalable pathway toward very-large-scale oscillatory neural networks (ONNs) and back-end-of-line (BEOL) integrated spiking sensor arrays.